 Initialization often takes more than one frame to complete, so there is usually provision to initialize over several frames without substantially stalling TouchDesigner.

 Examples of parts of TouchDesigner where the Initialize Start approach is used are:

 - Notch TOP

 - ( Palette:particlesGpu COMP in Palette TBD )

 - Engine COMP

-initializeStarttemplate components in palette - for making you own component that follow the Initialize Start approach
+initializeStarttemplate components in the Palette (April 30, 2021 and later) - for making you own component that follow the Initialize Start approach

 - Initialize (pulse) - prepares all data, in